 Madison real estate is some of the most expensive in Alabama, although Madison house values don't compare to the most expensive real estate in the U.S.

 Madison is a decidedly white-collar city, with fully 88.63% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Madison is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Madison who work in management occupations (13.95%), office and administrative support (12.39%), and architecture and engineering (10.25%).

 Also of interest is that Madison has more people living here who work in computers and math than 95% of the places in the US.

 Madison is a very ethnically-diverse city.
 The people who call Madison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madison residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Madison include English, Irish, European, and Italian.
+Important ancestries of people in Madison include English, Irish, Italian, and European.

 The most common language spoken in Madison is English.
 Other important languages spoken here include Spanish and Korean.